kumarpit/coach-companion/README.md

 ![statgifs](https://github.com/kumarpit/track-squash/blob/main/gifs/comments+updates.gif)

 # Performance Analysis
 The application gives the coach basic graphical tools to get an idea of how the player performances have been over time.
 This allows easy visualization of progress over a long period of time.
+This first graphical tool allows the coach to view the wins and losses of the players as a pie chart.

 ![statgifs](https://github.com/kumarpit/track-squash/blob/main/gifs/piechart.gif)

+The coach can also see a line chart which plots the ratings of the different criteria for each player against the match for which he recieved that rating.
+Again, this is a useful tool in assessing progress.

 ![statgifs](https://github.com/kumarpit/track-squash/blob/main/gifs/linechart.gif)